cxr00/cxr/cxr/sociomathematics/readme/clq.md

 ## Magmoids

 A **magmoid** is a magma without the property of closure under the given operation.
 Thus it is merely a set with a binary operation.
 An operation performed on two elements of the set may be *undefined*; this property is called **undefinitude**.
-The operations we will be viewing are magmoids until their sets are restricted.
+The operations we will be viewing are all magmoids.

 ## Inclusion <a name="inclusion"></a>